 The translations collected so far.
 Using the embedded view below, you can switch between the languages already translated and display the translation files in GNU gettext format.
 If you want to dig deeper, you are welcome to have a look at the underlying GitHub repository.

 We encourage you to contribute a translation if you feel it is missing from the list.
 In the beginning, we had French, English and German as translated by the people of LQDN.
-As of now, we have been able to add translations into Japanese, Esperanto, Russian (half-finished), Mandarin Chinese, Italian and Polish from the community.
+As of now, we have been able to add translations into Japanese, Esperanto, Russian (half-finished), Mandarin Chinese, Italian, Polish, Norwegian and Catalan from the community.
 Thank you so much!

 However, there are still many languages to go for...